Mountain Meadows Massacre and Mormon theology: Prior Midwest persecution against Mormons and their calls for vengeance

 The sermons, blessings, and private counsel by Mormon leaders just prior to the Mountain Meadows Massacre can be understood as encouraging private individuals to execute God's judgment against the wicked.
 In Cedar City, Utah, church leaders taught that members should ignore dead bodies and go about their business.
-Col. William H. Dame, the ranking officer in southern Utah who ordered the Mountain Meadows Massacre, received a patriarchal blessing in 1854 that he would "be called to act at the head of a portion of thy Brethren and of the Lamanites (Native Americans) in the redemption of Zion and the avenging of the blood of the prophets upon them that dwell on the earth".
-In June 1857, Philip Klingensmith, another participant, was similarly blessed that he would participate in "avenging the blood of Brother Joseph".
+Col. William H. Dame, the ranking officer in southern Utah who ordered the Mountain Meadows Massacre, received a patriarchal blessing in 1854 that he would "be called to act at the head of a portion of thy Brethren and of the Lamanites (Native Americans) in the redemption of Zion and the avenging of the blood of the prophets upon them that dwell on the earth.'
+In June 1857, Philip Klingensmith, another participant, was similarly blessed that he would participate in "avenging the blood of Brother Joseph."
 The train led by Alexander Fancher waited outside Salt Lake City for more than a week as other groups caught up with them.
 The other, led by Captain John Twitty Baker was the last to arrive.
 Here the groups decided which route to take across the Great Basin to California.
 The Northern route to the California Trail, involved travelling along the Humboldt River in Northern Nevada, west across the Nevada desert to California and across the Sierra Nevada mountains into Sacramento.
 This route put emigrants at risk of becoming snowbound in the Sierra Nevada mountains in California as the Donner party had done ten years before.
 The Southern route went to the Old Spanish Trail, which would take them through the settlements in Southern Utah, through Southern Nevada (now Las Vegas) and then West through the arid dry Mojave Desert of San Bernardino County and eventually into Los Angeles basin.
 At least one couple, Henry D. and Malinda Cameron Scott, chose to take the Northern route while others from the woman's family went south with the united parties under Captain Fancher.

 It was reported to Brigham Young that the party was from Arkansas.
-It was also rumored - as presented in the "Argus" letters later published in the Corinne Daily Reporter - that Eleanor McLean Pratt, one of the apostle Pratt's plural wives, recognized one of the party as being present at her husband's murder.
+It was also rumored, as presented in the "Argus" letters that were later published in the Corinne Daily Reporter, that Eleanor McLean Pratt, one of Pratt's plural wives, recognized one of the party as being present at her husband's murder.
 Other sources, however, state that Eleanor Pratt herself was not present at the murder.